 - Some women find carbs (crackers, dry toast, popcorn, granola bars) more relieving, other prefer proteins (nuts, cheese, peanut butter)

 - Women may crave certain flavors: salty, sweet, sour.
 Find what works for you.

 - Smelling citrus fruit – oranges and lemons – can help.
 Eating citrus also helps your body to efficiently absorb iron.

-- Keeping the saliva flowing by sucking on something sour can help, but don’t do this on an empty stomach
+- Keeping the saliva flowing by sucking on something sour can help

 - Avoid spicy, fatty and fried foods